From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Features Represent Disentangled Concepts

-High $D, I,$ and $E$ suggest that steering these features should only affect the probability of the target concept being steered (i.e., that features will generally be selective for single concepts).
-Low $C$ suggests that a single feature may not be sufficient for steering the concept in all contexts.
-In the following section, we test these predictions by steering the top SAE features for each concept.
+High $D, I,$ and $E$ suggest that steering should only affect the probability of the target concept being steered (i.e., that features will generally be selective for one concept).
+In the following section, we test these predictions by steering the top SAE feature for each concept.